 Here we go.

-Go to part 1 to see the beginning of the build and to download the first part of the free plans by clicking the button below.
+Go to part 1 to see the beginning of the tenon jig build, and to download the first part of the free tenon jig plans.
+Do this by clicking the button below.

-After that, you can come back here to download Part 2 of the plans and finish the jig.
+After that, you can come back here to download Part 2 of the free tenon jig plans, and finish the jig.

 * Safety is always your own responsibility!

 Materials I used for this tenon jig

 Step 1 | Preparation

 Start by cutting all necessary pieces for this tenon jig to size.
 Use the dimensions on the free plans that you can download from this blog.

 Do you want to make the same crosscut sled as mine?

 Check out the step-by-step instruction blog where I show you how to make this crosscut sled.